English Intermediate-Task Training Improves Zero-Shot Cross-Lingual Transfer Too: Introduction

-Concretely, we use the pretrained XLM-R \citep{conneau2019xlmr} as our multilingual language encoder as it currently achieves state-of-the-art performance on many zero-shot cross-lingual transfer tasks.
-We perform experiments on 9 target tasks from the recently introduced XTREME benchmark \cite{hu2020xtreme}, which aims to evaluate zero-shot cross-lingual performance across diverse target tasks across up to 40 languages each.
-We investigate how intermediate-task training on 7 different tasks, including question answering, sentence tagging/completion, paraphrase detection, and natural language inference, impacts zero-shot cross-lingual transfer performance.
-We find: \begin{itemize} \item Applying intermediate-task training to BUCC and Tatoeba, the two sentence retrieval target tasks that have no training data, yields dramatic improvements with almost every intermediate training configuration. \item The question-answering target tasks show consistent smaller improvement with many intermediate tasks. \item Evaluating our best performing models for each target task on the XTREME benchmark yields an average improvement of {\bf 6.1} points, setting the state of the art as of writing. \item Neither continuing multilingual MLM training during intermediate-task training nor multi-task training meaningfully bolster transfer performance. \end{itemize}
+Concretely, we use the pretrained XLM-R \citep{conneau2019xlmr} encoder and perform experiments on 9 target tasks from the recently introduced XTREME benchmark \cite{hu2020xtreme}, which aims to evaluate zero-shot cross-lingual transfer performance across diverse target tasks across up to 40 languages each.
+We investigate how training on 9 different intermediate tasks, including question answering, sentence tagging, sentence completion, paraphrase detection, and natural language inference impacts zero-shot cross-lingual transfer performance.
+We find the following: \begin{itemize} \item Intermediate-task training on SQuAD, MNLI, and HellaSwag yields large target-task improvements of 8.2, 7.5, and 7.0 points on the development set, respectively.
+Multi-task intermediate-task training on all 9 tasks performs best, improving by 8.7 points. \item Applying intermediate-task training to BUCC and Tatoeba, the two sentence retrieval target tasks that have no training data of their own, yields dramatic improvements with almost every intermediate training configuration.
+TyDiQA shows consistent improvements with many intermediate tasks, whereas XNLI does not see benefits from intermediate training. \item Evaluating our best performing models for each target task on the XTREME benchmark yields an average improvement of {\bf 5.4 points}, setting the state of the art as of writing. \item Training on English intermediate tasks outperforms the more complex alternatives of (i) continuing multilingual MLM during intermediate-task training, and (ii) using machine-translated intermediate-task data. \end{itemize}